-If the FSC friction lock needs to be adjusted, contact your Walker dealer or refer to the Walker Service Manual.
+If the FSC friction lock needs to be adjusted, refer to ADJUSTMENTS for Forward Speed Control Fric-tion Lock in this section.

 IMPORTANT: ALWAYS use genuine factory replacement parts.
 Substitute parts CAN result in product malfunction and possible injury to the operator and/or others.